rpokorny/dotsub-application/README.md

     particular, it is crucial when writing code that must undergo unit testing, as it allows classes to be used in isolation with controlled mocks filling in for their dependencies.
-* JAX-RS - JAX-RS is my preferred REST framework due to the way it allows APIs to be specified declaratively and the way that it splits up resource definition, exception handling, and representation reading and writing.
+* JAX-RS - JAX-RS is my preferred REST framework due to the way that it allows APIs to be specified declaratively and the way that it splits up resource definition, exception handling, and representation reading and writing.
-* jOOQ - After years of experience with heavier ORMs such as hibernate, I have recently moved more towards "micro-ORMs" such as jOOQ.  jOOQ avoids the error-prone relationship abstractions offered by heavier tools and instead focuses on a very powerful, typesafe SQL DSL which allows the developer to
+* jOOQ - After years of experience with heavier ORMs such as Hibernate, I have recently moved more towards "micro-ORMs" such as jOOQ.  jOOQ avoids the error-prone relationship abstractions offered by heavier tools and instead focuses on a very powerful, typesafe SQL DSL which allows the developer to